 Outside of their academic programs, Freeman participants enjoy varied cultural events and activities in Cergy and the surrounding region.
 Take a cruise on the Seine, attend a ballet at one of the two Paris operas, or a visit of the Loire valley castles.

-ESSEC follows a calendar similar to the U.S. academic calendar.
-The Fall semester runs from late August or early September to December.
-The Spring semester runs from February to June.
+The Fall Term at ESSEC runs from late August or early September to December.
+The Spring Term runs from February to June.

 Ranking and Rigor